Java-9000/Java-1000/com/soft9000/M1000/A01100/MISSION.md

 ### Notes:
 - Notice how `CalcJob` required an instance of `Nexus` to be created, first?
-- Nested class relationships may be either `static` or not.
+- Nested classes may be either `static` or not.

 ### Java Educational Groups:
 If you crave everything java - _and / or have your **own**